 To enable File Integrity Monitoring in Security Center, this should be done at the workspace level by following the steps below:

-- When you click on ‘Settings‘, it comes straight to the blade shown below.
+7) When you click on ‘Settings‘, it comes straight to the blade shown below.
 This blade is where you are going to configure what you want to, basically, monitor.
-So everything shown here are recommended to monitor.
+So everything shown here is recommended to monitor.
 Some things are enabled, some others are not.

-- You can customize each one of those tabs.
+8) You can customize each one of those tabs.
 The Windows Registry, Windows files, the Linux files, the file content, and the Windows services.
-So you can customize according to your own needs.
+So you can customize it according to your own needs.

-- What I am interested to monitor here is Windows Files and Linux Files.
+9) What I am interested to monitor here are Windows Files and Linux Files.
 To leverage the file content change tracking capability that allows you to view the file content of a changed file before and after the change, you have to enable that service by storing the file content data in a storage account.

 Now that the configuration is completed, you just need to wait and monitor for the file changes.
 In this example, I will put a couple of text files under C:\Temp\ folder on my Windows server to trigger the file changing capability.